tostenzel/autodiff/README.md

 <img src="img/edugrad-code-ii.png" alt="drawing" width="400"/>
 </p>

 ### II.
-Computational Graphs in edugrad: Forward and Backward Passes
+Computational Graphs in Forward and Backward Passes

 In edugrad, the handling of the computational graph, particularly the relationships between nodes (tensors) during the forward and backward passes, is crucial for understanding how automatic differentiation works.
 Let's delve into the details of how the parents of each node are stored in `Tensor._ctx` and how they are utilized during the backward pass by functions in `autograd.py`.